 - 1. Effect of gravity, unilateral light and growth regulators on the growth of young seedlings. - 2.
-Study of living shoot apices by dissections using aquatic plants such as Ceratophyllum and Hydrilla. - 3.
+Study of tracheary elements by elements by maceration technique. - 3.
+L.S. of shoot tip to study the organization of meristem and origin of leaf primordial. - 4.
+Study of living shoot apices by dissections using aquatic plants such as Ceratophyllum and Hydrilla. - 5.
 Study of cytohistological zonation in the shoot apical meristem (SAM) in sectioned and double-stained permanent slides of a suitable plant such as Coleus, Kalanchoe, Tobacco.
-Examination of shoot apices in a monocotyledon in both T.S. and L.S. to show the origin and arrangement of leaf primordial. - 4.
-Study of alternate and distichous, alternate and superposed, opposite and superposed, opposite and decussate leaf arrangement, Examination of rosette plants (Launaea, Mollugo, Raphanus, Hyoscyamusetc.) and induction of bolting under natural conditions as well as by GA treatment. - 5.
-Microscopic examination of vertical sections of leaves such as Cannabis, Tobacco, Nerium, maize and wheat to understand the internal structure of leaf tissues and trichomes, glands etc. Also study the C_3 and C_4 leaf anatomy of plants. - 6.
+Examination of shoot apices in a monocotyledon in both T.S. and L.S. to show the origin and arrangement of leaf primordial. - 6.
+Study of alternate and distichous, alternate and superposed, opposite and superposed, opposite and decussate leaf arrangement, Examination of rosette plants (Launaea, Mollugo, Raphanus, Hyoscyamusetc.) and induction of bolting under natural conditions as well as by GA treatment. - 7.
+Microscopic examination of vertical sections of leaves such as Cannabis, Tobacco, Nerium, maize and wheat to understand the internal structure of leaf tissues and trichomes, glands etc. Also study the C_3 and C_4 leaf anatomy of plants. - 8.
 Study of epidermal peels of leaves such as Coccinia, Gaillardia, Tradescantia, Notoneaetc.
 Study the development and final structure of stomata and prepare stomatal index.
-Demonstration of the effect of ABA on stomatal closure. - 7.
+Demonstration of the effect of ABA on stomatal closure. - 9.
 Study of whole roots in monocots and dicots.
-Examination of L.S. of root from a permanent preparation to understand the organization of root apical meristem and its derivatives (use maize, aerial roots of banyan, Pistia, Jussiaea etc.).
+Examination of L.S. of root from a permanent preparation to understand the organization of root apical meristem and its derivatives (use

+- maize, aerial roots of banyan, Pistia, Jussiaea etc.).
 Origin of lateral roots.
-Study of leguminous roots with different types of nodules.

-- 8. Study of microsporogenesis in sections of anthers. - 9.
-Examination of modes of anther dehiscence and collection of pollen grains for microscopic examination (maize, grasses, Cannabis sativa, Crotolaria, Tradescantia, Brassica, Petunia, Solanummelongena etc.) - 10.
+Study of leguminous roots with different types of nodules. - 10.
+Study of microsporogenesis in sections of anthers. - 11.
+Examination of modes of anther dehiscence and collection of pollen grains for microscopic examination (maize, grasses, Cannabis sativa, Crotolaria, Tradescantia, Brassica, Petunia, Solanummelongena etc.) - 12.
 Tests for pollen viability using stains and in vitro germination.
-Pollen germination using hanging drop and sitting drop cultures, suspension culture and surface culture. - 11.
-Estimating percentage and average pollen tube length in vitro. - 12.
-Role of transcription and translation inhibitors on pollen germination and pollen tube growth. - 13.
-Pollen storage, pollen-pistil interaction, self-incompatibility, in vitro pollination. - 14.
-Study of ovules in cleared preparations, study of monosporic, bisporic and tetrasporic types of embryo sac development thorough examination of permanent, stained serial sections. - 15.
-Field study of several types of flower with different pollination, mechanisms (Wind pollination, bee/butterfly pollination, bird pollination). - 16.
+Pollen germination using hanging drop and sitting drop cultures, suspension culture and surface culture. - 13.
+Estimating percentage and average pollen tube length in vitro. - 14.
+Role of transcription and translation inhibitors on pollen germination and pollen tube growth. - 15.
+Pollen storage, pollen-pistil interaction, self-incompatibility, in vitro pollination. - 16.
+Study of ovules in cleared preparations, study of monosporic, bisporic and tetrasporic types of embryo sac development thorough examination of permanent, stained serial sections. - 17.
+Field study of several types of flower with different pollination, mechanisms (Wind pollination, bee/butterfly pollination, bird pollination). - 18.
 Emasculation, bagging and hand pollination to study pollen germination, seed set and fruit development using self compatible and obligate outcrossing systems.
 Study ofcleistogamous flowers and their adaptations.